Request a Presentation

 Downtown Congestion Pricing Study Timeline

-Through the end of 2020, we will be working with community members and technical experts to understand what an effective and equitable downtown congestion pricing program could look like.
+Through early 2021, we will be working with community members and technical experts to understand what an effective and equitable downtown congestion pricing program could look like.
 We are still early in the process, and we will be working with the community to see if and how this idea could work.
-If San Francisco decides to implement congestion pricing, the city will need to obtain state legislative approval and conduct further planning.

 Policies & Plans that Recommend Downtown Congestion Pricing